If you cancel your booking 72 hours or more prior to your arrival, you will receive a refund of 50% of the total amount paid.

 The Naturist Foundation authorises individuals to take photographs at events held within the grounds.
 These Individuals are identified by wearing an official photographer pass issued by The Naturist Foundation and they abide by strict rules respecting privacy.
 Unless within an area that clearly specifies ‘Photographs may be taken’, the consent of any person included in images taken by an official photographer will be obtained should that image be used for publicity purposes by The Naturist Foundation.

-Visitors do not have permission to take photographs or moving images on any device within the grounds of Brocken Hurst unless authority has been provided and a temporary permit issued by The Naturist Foundation.
+Visitors do not have permission to take photographs or moving images on any device within the grounds of Brocken Hurst.
+The exception being photos taken at designated areas during events.

-Members may take photos within the grounds at Brocken Hurst with the consent of those captured but do not have permission to take photos within the public areas of Brocken Hurst (this includes all buildings) if other people may be captured.
+Members may take photos within the grounds at Brocken Hurst with the consent of those captured but do not have permission to take photos within the public areas of Brocken Hurst (this includes inside all buildings).
 Please remember that many smart phones have wide angles that can capture people in the background unintentionally.

 All members and visitors have an expectation that their privacy will be respected and many people may not want their image (whether clothed or not) taken and possibly shared on social media.
 Please be considerate at all times and be prepared to show the images you have taken to assure others that they have not been photographed on your device.